ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupAddGuestAccess.rst

 .. program:: groupAddGuestAccess

+.. option:: --account ACCOUNT

+   Name of the other bastion account to add access to, they'll be given access to the GROUP key

 .. option:: --group GROUP

-   group to add guest access to
+   Group to add the guest access to, note that this group should already have access

+                             to the USER/HOST/PORT tuple you'll specify with the options below.
-.. option:: --account ACCOUNT
+.. option:: --host HOST|IP|NET/CIDR

-   name of the other bastion account to add access to, they'll be given access to the GROUP key
+   Host(s) to add access to, either a HOST which will be resolved to an IP immediately,

-.. option:: --host HOST|IP

-   add access to this HOST (which must belong to the GROUP)
+                             or an IP, or a whole network using the NET/CIDR notation
 .. option:: --user USER

-   allow connecting to HOST only with remote login USER
+   Specify which remote user should be allowed to connect as.

+                             Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
 .. option:: --user-any

-   allow connecting to HOST with any remote login
+   Synonym of '--user *', allows connecting as any remote user.

 .. option:: --port PORT

-   allow connecting to HOST only to remote port PORT
+   Remote port allowed to connect to

 .. option:: --port-any

-   allow connecting to HOST with any remote port
+   Allow access to any remote port

 .. option:: --scpup

-   allow SCP upload, you--bastion-->server (omit --user in this case)
+   Allow SCP upload, you--bastion-->server (omit --user in this case)

 .. option:: --scpdown

-   allow SCP download, you<--bastion--server (omit --user in this case)
+   Allow SCP download, you<--bastion--server (omit --user in this case)

 .. option:: --sftp

-   allow usage of the SFTP subsystem, you<--bastion-->server (omit --user in this case)
+   Allow usage of the SFTP subsystem, you<--bastion-->server (omit --user in this case)

 .. option:: --ttl SECONDS|DURATION